 Some might argue that the crypto winter is over and the cryptocurrency market is now set to embark on another Bull Run.
 However, if you have been in the crypto space for long, you will recognize that market corrections happen, and a bear market follows every Bull Run.

 Following the Bull Run of 2017 when Bitcoin’s price surged to its all-time high of $20,000, the market corrected the following year, with most cryptocurrencies losing over 80 percent of their value.
 During the winter period, several investors lost their funds due to the market crash.

 With the bull market now back, traders should take advantage of both the Bull Run and protect their Bitcoin reserve when the market crashes.
 One of the best ways to protect your Bitcoin from crashes is by shorting the cryptocurrency.
-In this post, we will delve into what shorting is, how you can save your Bitcoin from crashing using the method, and the best places to short your Bitcoin.
+In this post, we will delve into what shorting is, how to short Bitcoin, how you can save your Bitcoin from crashing using the method, and the best places to short Bitcoin.

 What is shorting?